na-na-hi/renget/archive/redmhg.md

 #### *[Whispers of the Vale [Human x Vaal Hazak]](https://rentry.org/8mt2peru)*

 An effluvium-proof mask has unusual effects on a certain hunter.
+Ongoing.

 ---